 - Preheat oven to 350° degrees.

-- Using a spatula, gently fold in the blueberries to incorporate into the batter.
+- Using a spatula, gently fold in 2 cups fresh or frozen blueberries to incorporate into the batter.
 Take care not to smash the berries.

 - Pour the batter into a well greased 9 or 10 inch bundt cake pan.
 Use a spatula to evenly spread the batter.
 Bake for 45 minutes or until a toothpick inserted comes out clean.